More Facepalms

 confusion, you can make constants case-insensitive by passing an

-additional parameter to define()
+additional parameter to define():

 define('TEST_Constant', 'some-value', true);